 i'm set to go back to school tomorrow. it's been a full spring break (portland and tahoe and too much baking/cooking), but even given all that fun, i'm not dreading going back. i have 4 day weekends this quarter (i didn't have much of a choice, though not complaining), i'm bringing a car (so many adventures!! also excited not to have to lug groceries to my apartment on the bus) and there are disney plans for the first saturday. anyways, these chimichurri and butternut squash quinoa bowls signal my return to socal; i tend to eat (slightly) healthier at school because i have healthier snacks lying around, and in general am too busy to make the intense things i do at home. plus, winter squash is basically gone, so here's to one last butternut hurrah until it comes back in 7-8 months.

-these chimichurri and butternut squash quinoa bowls were inspired by naturally ella’s breakfast tacos. they both have super creamy, almost rich, super sweet squash, as well as a zingy chimichurri (though i opted out of the kale). unlike the tacos though, this bowl has a base of quinoa (if you haven't cooked it in a rice cooker before, highly recommend), as well as some almonds and sesame seeds for toasty crunchy deliciousness. i went with a crispy fried egg, and i can't stop staring at those lacy edges. the main reason i eat fried eggs is because of those crispy, salty bits.
+these chimichurri and butternut squash quinoa bowls were inspired by a now deleted breakfast taco recipe from erin alderson. they both have super creamy, almost rich, super sweet squash, as well as a zingy chimichurri (though i opted out of the kale). unlike the tacos though, this bowl has a base of quinoa (if you haven't cooked it in a rice cooker before, highly recommend), as well as some almonds and sesame seeds for toasty crunchy deliciousness. i went with a crispy fried egg, and i can't stop staring at those lacy edges. the main reason i eat fried eggs is because of those crispy, salty bits.

-- Assemble the bowls: divide the quinoa into 4 bowls, then top each with an egg, some almonds and sesame seeds, a spoonful of chimichurri, and the squash.
+Divide the quinoa into 4 bowls, then top each with an egg, some almonds and sesame seeds, a big spoonful of chimichurri, and the squash.
 You may have leftover squash, which is delicious as a leftover vegetable.
 Serve warm or at room temperature.